MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-upgrade.md

 - **Yes** *(default)* – When set to *Yes*, the site automatically upgrade servers as soon as possible after a new tunnel version becomes available.
 Upgrades begin without admin intervention.

   If you set a maintenance window for the site, the upgrade cycle begins between the windows start and end time.
-If no maintenance window is set, the upgrade cycle starts as soon as possible.
+When no maintenance window is set, the upgrade cycle starts as soon as possible.

 - **No** – When set to *No*, Intune won’t upgrade servers until an admin explicitly chooses to begin the upgrade cycle.

   After upgrade is approved for a site with a maintenance window, the upgrade cycle begins between the windows start and end time.
-If there is no maintenance window, the upgrade cycle starts as soon as possible.
+If there's no maintenance window, the upgrade cycle starts as soon as possible.

   > [!IMPORTANT]
   > When you configure site for manual upgrades, periodically review the [Health check](#view-tunnel-server-status) tab to understand when newer versions of Microsoft Tunnel are available to install.
 The report also identifies when the current tunnel version at the site is out of support.

 ### Limit server upgrades to maintenance window

-Ues this setting to define a maintenance window for the site.
+Use this setting to define a maintenance window for the site.

 When configured for site, the server upgrade cycle can begin only during the configured period.
 However, once begun, the cycle continues to update servers one-by-one until all servers assigned to the site complete the upgrade.